Criticism of Facebook: Closed social networks

+FB Purity

+Fluff Busting Purity, or FB Purity for short (previously known as Facebook Purity) is a browser extension first launched in 2009 to allow users to remove annoyances such as spam from their feed and allow more individual control over what content is displayed.
+In response, Facebook banned its developer from using the platform and blocked links to the extension.

 Unfollow Everything

-Unfollow Everything is a browser extension created by Louis Barclay designed to help Facebook users reduce their time spent on the platform by mass unliking to reduce the clutter in their news feed.
+Unfollow Everything is a browser extension designed to help Facebook users reduce their time spent on the platform by mass unliking to reduce the clutter in their news feed.
 The extension, together with its creator, has been banned by Facebook and subject to legal warnings.

+In 2024, Ethan Zuckerman, an associate professor at University of Massachusetts Amherst filed a suit against Meta in federal court to establish the legality of a hypothetical Unfollow Everything 2.0 browser extension.
+The case was dismissed on procedural grounds in November 2024.

 Litigation

+Meta Platforms, formerly Facebook, Inc., has been involved in many lawsuits since its founding in 2004.

 Lobbying

 Facebook is among the biggest spenders on lobbying among tech companies; in 2020, it was the highest spender.
 It spent more than $80 million on lobbying in the 2010s.
 This funding may serve to weaken privacy protections.

 In March 2019, HuffPost reported that Facebook paid lawyer Ed Sussman to lobby for changes to their Wikipedia articles.

 In December 2021, news broke on The Wall Street Journal pointing to Meta's lobbying efforts to divide US lawmakers and "muddy the waters" in Congress, to hinder regulation following the 2021 whistleblower leaks.
 Facebook's lobbyist team in Washington suggested to Republican lawmakers that the whistleblower "was trying to help Democrats," while the narrative told to Democratic staffers was that Republicans "were focused on the company's decision to ban expressions of support for Kyle Rittenhouse," The Wall Street Journal reported.
 According to the article, the company's goal was to "muddy the waters, divide lawmakers along partisan lines and forestall a cross-party alliance" against Facebook (now Meta) in Congress.

-In March 2022, the Washington Post reported that Meta had hired the Republican-backed consulting firm Targeted Victory to coordinate lobbying and negative PR against the Chinese-owned video app TikTok via local media outlets, including concurrent promotion of corporate initiatives conducted by Facebook.
+In March 2022, the Washington Post reported that Meta had hired the Republican-backed consulting firm Targeted Victory to coordinate lobbying and negative PR against the video app TikTok via local media outlets, including concurrent promotion of corporate initiatives conducted by Facebook.